 This morning I had a dream.
 It felt very appropriate for the morning after the Solstice.

 There was a party going on at the home of a woman named Laura and her family.
-It was rather noisy as parties tend to be and as I walked into a room I happened upon Laura, hiding under a chair with a sheet over the chair, looking for a modicum of peace and quiet.
+It was rather noisy, as parties tend to be.
+I walked into a room and I happened upon Laura, hiding under a chair with a sheet over the chair, looking for a modicum of peace and quiet.

 I asked her, “Do you ever wish you had a home of your own?”